 Final Thoughts

 Understanding what appliances use the most electricity is an important step toward improving household energy efficiency.
 Appliances that produce heat or operate continuously typically consume the most power.
 Refrigerators, dryers, ovens, and water heaters are often responsible for the largest portion of home electricity usage.
-By maintaining appliances properly, choosing energy efficient models, and adjusting daily usage habits, homeowners can reduce electricity consumption and manage energy costs more effectively.
+By maintaining appliances properly, choosing energy-efficient models, and adjusting daily usage habits, homeowners can reduce electricity consumption and manage energy costs more effectively.